 Myprotein’s Impact Whey Isolate is rated first for both value and quality by independent testers LabDoor, with Impact Whey Protein not far behind in second and third place, respectively.
 Let’s see how Myprotein’s whey protein is manufactured and what are the processes carried out to ensure the maximum quality ensuring greater health benefits associated with whey.

 To make things easy to understand, let’s depict the complete process visually.
 The whey protein manufacturing undergoes a set of steps as shown in the image below.
 Hereon, I would like to take the opportunity to explain each and every step.

 The milk obtained from the cows does have some harmful bacteria present so it has to go through pasteurization.
-Some of the bacteria residing in milk die when cooled at around 4° C. Tons of liters of milk is cooled under this process for transportation for further processing.
+Some of the bacteria residing in milk die when cooled at around 4° C. Tons of liters of milk are cooled under this process.

 Post-pasteurization, the milk obtained has 20 % whey and 80 % casein.

 Here is where the real action begins.
-The pasteurized milk is subjected with enzymes to separate whey from casein.
+The pasteurized milk is subjected to enzymes to separate the whey from casein.
 Casein is the dominant product in milk and is used to prepare cottage cheese or other variants of cheese.

 On the application of enzymes, milk gets separated into two parts – liquid and solid particles.
 The solid particles are collected and are processed as cheese.
 The liquid part is the one which contains whey as well as fats and carbs.

 The liquid whey is sent for further purification to remove fats, carbohydrates, water and minerals.

 Fact: 720 pounds of the raw liquid is required to produce one 5 lb bag of whey.